claytonwinterbotham/horserankerclient/README.md

 **Server side code and API information is at https://github.com/claytonwinterbotham/horserankerserver**

-**You can also see also explore the API endpoints through SwaggerUI by navigating to https://admin.horseranker.com**
+**You can also explore the API endpoints through SwaggerUI by navigating to https://admin.horseranker.com**

 ## Features
 - Sort and rank through horse racing statistics.